The Valdosta Daily Times

 Margie Blanton, Guardian Bank’s human resource officer, handled the incoming donations daily for the past several weeks.
 She does an excellent job handling the funds and meeting many of the contributors.

 Salvation Army Capts.
 Guy and Monica Nickum work miracles each year.
 Monica Nickum handles everything from the registration of families to raising funds to purchasing the gifts to sorting them for each child’s wish list to distributing them with great care and efficiency.
-She is a marvel to watch and the Nickums have proven a blessing to our community.
+She is a marvel to watch and the Nickums have proven again and again a blessing to our community.

 And, again, it would not be possible without you, our generous readers.
 It is too easy to turn a blind eye, a deaf ear and a cold heart in this world, but you did not.

-May your new year be as full of joy as the joy you have brought to so many young people throughout Valdosta and Lowndes County.
+May your coming new year be as full of joy as the joy you have brought to so many young people throughout Valdosta and Lowndes County.